akashh-ds/student-info-manager/README.md

 Python 3 (built in Pydroid 3)

 ## 🚀 How to Run
-Open in Pydroid 3 → Tap "Run" ▶️
+Open in Pydroid 3 or VS code → Tap "Run" ▶️